-There are practical steps you can take to improve your safety as a student.
-Especially if you're moving into new accommodation.
-Make sure you're familiar with the basics of fire and gas safety.
+There are practical steps you can take to improve your safety, especially if you're moving into new accommodation.

 You can prevent fires and injuries by following these simple tips::